 Provincetown 400 – organized by the Cape Cod Pilgrim Memorial Association – is committed to honoring the historic and cultural highlights of the last 400 years in Provincetown and the Outer Cape through the themes of Self-governance, Freedom of Expression, and Democratic Values.
 It is planning events that commemorate the landing of the Mayflower Pilgrims, the signing of the Mayflower Compact, and the first meeting with the native people, the Wampanoag Nation.
 The Mayflower Compact is popularly believed to have influenced the Declaration of Independence and the U.S. Constitution.
 It was signed November 11, 1620.
 Provincetown 400 is a 501(c)(3) non-profit organization.

-Sailing Mayflower 2020 – wholly owned and controlled by Plimoth Plantation – is organizing and managing the historic sailing of Mayflower beside the USS Constitution in Boston Harbor in May 2020.
+Mayflower Sails 2020 – wholly owned and controlled by Plimoth Plantation – is organizing and managing the historic sailing of Mayflower beside the USS Constitution in Boston Harbor in May 2020.
 It is a single-member limited liability company wholly owned and controlled by Plimoth Plantation, Inc., a registered 501(c)(3) non-profit organization

 The California Mayflower Society is leading the Tournament of Roses® initiative in Pasadena New Year’s Day 2020.
 The Mayflower Society provides education and understanding of why the Mayflower Pilgrims were important, how they shaped core American values, and the impact their 1620 voyage has on the world today.
 The Mayflower Society, or General Society of Mayflower Descendants (GSMD) is honored to partner with the following organizations: Plymouth 400, Provincetown 400, Mayflower 400, Visit Britain, Leiden 2020 and the sovereign Tribes of the Wampanoag Nation.
 The Mayflower Society is a 501(c)(3) non-profit organization.